 This contender features a simple design, allowing for 25L of storage, but less organizational options.
 The main compartment is large, accommodating many items.
 Think groceries, gym clothes, or other bulky clothing.
 It has an easy access compartment on the top with numerous tie-in points along the length of the backpack to attach webbing.

-This is pretty much a backpack that happens to have a laptop sleeve.
+This model is pretty much a backpack that happens to have a laptop sleeve.
 The sleeve will fit a 15-inch laptop comfortably, but there is no additional storage for a tablet or other device.
 We didn't find this model to be the best for loading up loose papers, as there is no place to put them.
-Overall, the large compartment is good for loose items, but it lacks organization in its storage.
+Overall, the large compartment is useful for loose items, but it lacks the organization in its storage.

 Ease of Use

 Like many of the other laptop backpacks, the Tinder features a top-loading design.
 It's versatile for doing outdoorsy things, but not so great for serious work-related activities.
 While it is plenty large to carry books and binders on the inside, it has only two pockets and a small insert for a tablet.
-If you carry a lot of pens, pencils, electronic gadgets, cords, notebooks, etc., you can guarantee that they will all just be thrown into the mix with everything else.
+If you carry a lot of pens, pencils, electronic gadgets, cords, notebooks, etc., you can guarantee that they will all go into the mix with everything else.
 Papers might get crushed if not housed in a folder.